-Table VI-1 shows the various land uses for Burt Township, according to MIRIS.
-A brief description of each land use/land cover category follows, and the land uses are graphically depicted on Map VI-1, which accompanies this plan.
-In addition, at the end of this chapter there are some maps that illustrate land use in the township in greater detail.
+Table 6-1 illustrates the various land uses for Burt Township, according to MIRIS.
+A brief description of each land use/land cover category follows, and the land uses are graphically depicted on Map 6-1, which accompanies this plan.